Shift3/laptop/README.md

 * Setup `PATH` to function with some of the OS packages we installed earlier, nvm, yarn, homebrew (if on mac), `~/bin` (if exists).
 * Set default terminal editor to vim.
+* Automatically switches to the node version specified in `.nvmrc` or `.node_version` when changing to a new directory.

 Psql: